-Dates Communication topics Fortnightly SRC and leadership team - deliver information at whole school assemblies, year meetings and in class regarding wellbeing programs, PBL expectations and school values Ongoing (PB4L) Positive behaviour for learning model - student expectations for core values of We are respectance are responsible and We are Ready, communicated through whole school assemblies with specific me delivered on student expectations.
+Dates Communication topics Fortnightly SRC and leadership team - deliver information at whole school assemblies, year meetings and in class regarding wellbeing programs, PBL expectations and school values Ongoing (PB4L) Positive behaviour for learning model - student expectations for core values of We are respectful, We are responsible and We are Ready, communicated through whole school assemblies with specific messaging delivered on student expectations.

-Daily Stage group meeting - PB4L expectations communicated to all students - acknowledgement system embedded in group meetings where students are acknowledged for positive behaviour utilising the 'Whale tail certificates' whilst reinforcing behaviour expectations Ongoing PB4L - posters are displayed in all classrooms and school areas to promote PBL expectations as a visual reinforcement and are embedded in daily classroom practices.
-Annual Cyber safety talk from local Police Youth Liaison Officer - to educate students on cyber safety and cyber crime Term 4 Introduction of wellbeing staff and the schools Anti-Racism Contact Officer (ARCO), including role description, communication modes and location within the school.
-Ongoing The Zones of regulation - displayed in every classroom to support Social Emotional learning and behavioural expectations.
+Daile Characteristics DDM connectations communicated to all students and according to the Daily Stage group meeting - PB4L expectations communicated to all students - acknowledgement system embedded in group meetings where students are acknowledged for positive behaviour utilising the 'Whale tail certificates' whilst reinforcing behaviour expectations Ongoing PB4L - posters are displayed in all classrooms and school areas to promote PBL expectations as a visual reinforcement and are embedded in daily classroom practices.
+Annual, or on Cyber safety talk from local Police Youth Liaison Officer - to educate students on cyber safety and cyber request crime Term 4 Introduction of wellbeing staff and the schools Anti-Racism Contact Officer (ARCO), including role description, communication modes and location within the school.
+Ongoing The Zones of regulation - displayed in every classroom to support Social Emotional learning and behavioural 0 0 expectations.
 Ongoing Restorative practice - students identified as not following the school values may need to engage in restorative practice during lunchtime reflection where they build knowledge, understanding and skills to handle 'blue' and 'red' zone behaviour.
 Once a Year Full term unit on Child Protection - topics include parent relationships, harm and neglect and response strategies communicated.
 Ongoing The use of lunchtime reflections where students who have failed to follow our PB4L expectations engage in restorative practice by discussing and completing a reflection sheet which is intern sent to parents for their review and follow up.
+Ongoing Signage and visual reminders expectations of behaviour in line with Department expectations and PB4L 3.
+3 values system. ·